Skip to main content

 When

-We started building Stage One (nine shared homes for single teachers) at the end of May, and the first teachers moved in at the beginning of September – though it was another four months before their homes were finally completed.
+We started Stage One (nine shared homes for single teachers) in May 2024, and the first teachers moved in during September – though it was another four months before their homes were finally completed.

 How much & how